Kittaru87/bookmark-manager/README.md

 As a user
 So I can change a bookmark in Bookmark Manager
 I want to update a bookmark

+As a user
+So that the bookmarks I save are useful
+I only want to save valid URLs
 ```
 ## Domain Model
 ![Bookmark Manager domain model](./public/Bookmark-manager-dm.png)